appvia/KubernetesHelloWorld/README.md

   kubectl apply -f manifests/3_helloworld_service.yaml
   ```

-* Otherwise Use the kubectl command to "expose" a service.
+2. Otherwise use the kubectl command to "expose" a service.
 In our case, since we are mapping extra ports in `kind` it can cause a conflict in the ports assigned to our NodePort, so it's not ideal for our example.
 But for completeness of the explanation, this is a simple method useful in other circumstances and looks like this:

   ```bash
   kubectl expose deployment example1
   ```

-once you've done this you should see the service if you get services:
+Once you've done this you should see the service if you get services:

 ```bash
  $> kubectl get services